-REFALS is a phase 3 clinical trial that is currently being undertaken at various sites around the world.
-The study is examining whether taking oral levosimendan can improve or preserve respiratory function in patients with MND.
-The long-term tolerability and safety of levosimendan in MND patients will be evaluated as part of this trial, assessing up to 48 weeks of exposure to the drug.
+REFALS was a phase 3 clinical trial that examined whether taking oral levosimendan can improve or preserve respiratory function in patients with MND.
+The long-term tolerability and safety of levosimendan in MND patients was evaluated as part of this trial, assessing up to 48 weeks of exposure to the drug.

 A possible treatment resulting from this study is years away.
 This research will provide preliminary data on the long-term tolerability of levosimendan and will also evaluate whether levosimendan is effective in improving supine slow vital capacity in MND patients.